Fluttrr/fluttr.me/README.md

 # fluttr.me

-Command Prompt Static Homepage with regular fallback homepage
+Static homepage with a CLI interface and a blog, photo & music library.

 ## to-do